DPR-droid/2021_11_pands-project/README.md

 #### Observations
     The iris setosa again shows a noticeable difference from the other species in the petal length and width.
 The iris virginica has a couple of outliers on the sepal lenght and width.

+### Pairwise plots/scatterplot matrix
+With four lines of code in python gives a four by four matrix with histograms on the diagonal and scatter plots for a combination of each of the variables.

+#### Observations
+    The iris setosa again shows a noticeable difference from the other species in the petal length and width.
+The last two rows of the petal width and lenght show groupings with only slight cross over in the iris virginica and iris virginica .

 ## Acknowledgement
 Lecturer Andrew Beatty Programming and Scripting GMIT